kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   * floating-network-id.
 The same with `floating-network-id` option above.
   * floating-subnet-id.
 The same with `floating-subnet-id` option above.
-  * floating-subnet-pattern.
-The same with `floating-subnet-pattern` option above.
+  * floating-subnet.
+The same with `floating-subnet` option above.
-  * floating-subnet-tag.
-The same with `floating-subnet-tag` option above.
+  * floating-subnet-tags.
+The same with `floating-subnet-tags` option above.
   * network-id.
 The same with `network-id` option above.
   * subnet-id.
 The same with `subnet-id` option above.